Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 ### Deployment

-#### Default instances

-The default production instance ( https://www.dsantini.it/etymology/ ) and development instance ( https://www.dsantini.it/etymology-test/ ) are deployed semi-automatically through Gitlab CI and FTP (see https://gitlab.com/dsantini/open-etymology-map/-/environments ).
+The default production instance is https://etymology.dsantini.it and the development instance is https://etymology-test.dsantini.it .

 #### Configuration